SidharthAnand04/gem-starter-code/README.md

-# Autonomous Lane Following System with Stop Sign Detection
+# Autonomous Lane Following System

 ## Motivation
-This project implements an autonomous lane following system with integrated stop sign detection for autonomous vehicles.
+This project implements an autonomous lane following system with integrated  for autonomous vehicles.
 The system is designed to:
 - Follow lane markings safely and smoothly
-- Detect and respond to stop signs appropriately
 - Provide real-time visual feedback of lane detection and vehicle control

 ## Models Used